mpicbg-csbd/unet-smfish-seg/notes/notes.md

 You have to use from scipy.misc import imresize, and call it with imresize(..., mode='F')

-# QUESTION: How do we surpass human performance?
+# Open QUESTION: How do we surpass human performance?

 First, we must learn to identify cells as well as an amateur, then as well as an expert.
 In every case we eliminate the errors that result from carelessness -- simply forgetting to label all parts of the image.
 And of course, we will surpass human performance in terms of speed.
 But if all our ground truth labels come from expert|amaterur labelings (with careless forgetting and mislabelings included), how does our accuracy every surpass theirs?